 There are several examples of sufficient statistics, and they are typically problem-dependent.
-A trivial possibility is to view I_k itself as a sufficient statistic, and a more sophisticated possibility is to view the belief state b_k as a sufficient statistic (this is the conditional probability distribution of x_k given I_k ; cf. Section 1.6.4).
+A trivial possibility is to view I_k itself as a sufficient statistic, and a more sophisticated possibility is to view the belief state b_k as a sufficient statistic (this is the conditional probability distribution of x_k given I_k ; cf. Section 1.6.6).
 For a proof that b_k is indeed a sufficient statistic and for a more detailed discussion of other possible sufficient statistics, see [Ber17a], Chapter 4.
 For a mathematically more advanced discussion, see [BeS78], Chapter 10.

-Since a sufficient statistic contains all the relevant information for optimal control purposes, an idea that suggests itself is to introduce features of a given sufficient statistic and to train a corresponding approximation architecture accordingly.
-As examples of potentially good features, one may consider some special characteristic of I_k (such as whether some alarm-like "special" event has been observed), or a partial history (such as the last m measurements and controls in I_k , or more sophisticated versions based on the concept of a finite-state controller proposed by White [Whi91], and White and Scherer [WhS94], and further discussed by Hansen [Han98], Kaelbling, Littman, and Cassandra [KLC98], Meuleau et al. [MPK99], Poupart and Boutilier [PoB04], Yu and Bertsekas [YuB08], Saldi, Yuksel, and Linder [SYL17]).
+Since a sufficient statistic contains all the relevant information for optimal control purposes, it is natural to introduce features of a given sufficient statistic and to train a corresponding approximation architecture accordingly.
+Potentially effective features could include some special characteristic of I_k (such as whether some alarm-like "special" event has been observed), or a partial history (such as the last m measurements and controls in I_k , or more sophisticated versions based on the concept of a finite-state controller proposed by White [Whi91], and White and Scherer [WhS94], and further discussed by Hansen [Han98], Kaelbling, Littman, and Cassandra [KLC98], Meuleau et al. [MPK99], Poupart and Boutilier [PoB04], Yu and Bertsekas [YuB08], Saldi, Yuksel, and Linder [SYL17]).
 In the case where the belief state b_k is used as a sufficient statistic, examples of good features may be a point estimate based on b_k , the variance of this estimate, and other quantities that can be simply extracted from b_k .